wyu17/Pocky/README.md

 Implements the core functionality of the Docker container runtime using Python and Linux kernel primitives.

-Pocky uses no Python dependencies, but makes heavy use of Linux syscalls.
+Pocky has no Python dependencies, but makes heavy use of Linux syscalls.

 Inspired by [Bocker](https://github.com/p8952/bocker) and [Gocker](https://github.com/shuveb/containers-the-hard-way).